Blockchain-Technology-Lab/consensus-decentralization/README.md

 ## Installation

-To install the tool, simply clone this project :
+To install the tool, simply clone this project:

     git clone https://github.com/Blockchain-Technology-Lab/consensus-decentralization.git

 The [requirements file](requirements.txt) lists the dependencies of the project.
 Make sure you have all of them installed (preferably within a [`virtualenv`](https://docs.python.org/3/library/venv.html)) before running the scripts.
-To install all of them in one go, run the following commands from the root directory of the project :
+To install all of them in one go, run the following commands from the root directory of the project:

     python -m pip install -r requirements.txt